Nixon Peabody LLP

 If you are the personal representative or executor of a person’s estate, you will need to sort through the deceased person’s belongings and distribute his or her personal property to the people named in the deceased person’s will or a separate personal property memorandum.

-• Original marriage certificate, prenuptial agreement and decree of divorce;Original stock, bond and other asset ownership certificates;
+• Certified copies of stock, bond, and other asset ownership certificates

-• Income tax returns from the past three years and supporting documents (e.g., Form W-2, Form 1099, Form 1099-R, receipts for charitable deductions, etc.);
+• Income tax returns from the past three years and supporting documents (e.g., Form W-2, Form 1099, Form 1099-R, receipts for charitable deductions, etc.)

-• Estate tax returns for a predeceased spouse;
+• Estate tax returns for a predeceased spouse

-• Check registers, bank account statements, retirement account statements, credit card statements, medical statements and utility bills for the year of death (and for any prior year for which the decedent has not filed an income tax return);
+• Check registers, bank account statements, retirement account statements, credit card statements, medical statements, and utility bills for the year of death (and for any prior year for which the decedent has not filed an income tax return)

-• Insurance documents (life insurance policy, homeowners’ insurance policy/umbrella coverage, etc.).
+• Insurance documents (life insurance policy, homeowners’ insurance policy/umbrella coverage, etc.)

 What to do if you are unsure if a document should be kept?